mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 ## Conclusions

-In this blog post, we took a look at the AirBnB accommodation properties for the Basque Country, narrowing down to these insights:
+In this blog post, we took a look at the AirBnB accommodation properties from the Basque Country, narrowing down to these insights:

-1. Even though the price regression models have a moderate R2, we have shown how to detect listings which are candidate to be a bargain: high review scores and predicted price above the true one.
-Additionally, we have discovered the features with the most impact on the price: type of accommodation, bathrooms, locations, etc.
+1. Even though the price regression models have a moderate R2, we have shown how to detect listings which are candidate to be a bargain: accommodations with high review scores and predicted price above the true one.
+Additionally, we have discovered the features with the largest impact on the price: type of accommodation, bathrooms, locations, etc.
 2. Listings with a beach in less than 2 km have significantly more entire homes, more balconies, waterfronts and space for more accommodates; this is in line with their larger prices.
 3. The two major cities Donostia-San Sebastian and Bilbao nicely align with the previous synthesis, being Donostia a beach city and Bilbao a city without.
 Additionally, Bilbao seems to favour other practical domestic amenities.